basetis/lambda_evidences/README.md

 # Deploying in AWS Lambda
 Once we have the script done, it's time to deploy it to an AWS Lambda!

+**If you have cloned the repository, you can skip this part**

 First, we need to add a `lambda_handler` to our script.
-Its the function that will be called when the lambda is launched.
+It's the function that will be called when the lambda is launched.

 In our case, our `lambda_handler` is: